 - The financial resources available to the employer

 - The size, structure, composition and nature of the business

 - Accommodation costs the employer has already incurred to make the workplace habitable for disabled employees

 In cases where the cost of the accommodation will threaten the organization’s financial ability (such as when the company is small, or the cost is too large), then this will be taken to be an undue hardship.
 As such, the accommodation will be forgone.

 Although this article provides useful insight into ADA, there is a lot of information regarding discrimination in the workplace that does not cover.
 If you feel like you are being discriminated against, or have been, at the workplace—get in touch with our employment lawyers today by sending us a message online or calling directly.
 We will help you understand your situation and provide guidance on what your best option is moving forward.
-Initial consultations are provided free of charge so that you can discuss your needs and the viability of your case.
+Initial consultations are provided so that you can discuss your needs and the viability of your case.